1. Advanced Short Range Air to Air Missile (ASRAAM)

 TJ-150

-The range is of course, not in the public domain, but various outlets have reported it is in excess of 140km, as does the latest graphic from the MoD.
+The range is, of course, not in the public domain, but various outlets have reported it is exceeding 140 km, as does the latest graphic from the MoD.
 The turbojet propulsion is used to provide extended range, headwind resistance and additional flexibility against targets in difficult-to-reach areas.
-It also provides a much shorter time to target than a glide weapon which improves the survivability of the aircraft.
+It also provides a much shorter time to target than a glide weapon, which improves the survivability of the aircraft.

-The two-way data link and combined RF imaging sensor and semi-active laser (SAL), together with very powerful onboard processing and a tunable warhead, and a GPS/INS guidance system from Collins Aerospace provide maximum flexibility, allowing a very wide range of targets to be attacked in a range of weather and threat conditions.
+The two-way data link and combined RF imaging sensor and semi-active laser (SAL), together with powerful onboard processing and a tunable warhead, and a GPS/INS guidance system from Collins Aerospace provide maximum flexibility, allowing a broad range of targets to be attacked in a range of weather and threat conditions.

 It can even be controlled from the ground using a Link 16 terminal and has high levels of shelf and carriage life, and much-improved maintainability compared to other missiles.